rehamessameltagoury/Loan-Approval-Prediction/README.md

     ### read_dataframe :
         Function used to read the csv data from data folder and then encode `loan_status` , `education` , `self_employed` and returns dataframe
     ### run_data_prep:
-         this function is considered to be the first task: it takes the Data path and output the pickle files (train , Val) to be passed to Random Forest Model
+         this function is considered to be the first task,it takes the Data path and output the pickle files (train , Val) to be passed to Random Forest Model
     ### run_optimization:
           this function creates an optimize study to run mutliple parameters Random forest model and pick the best one
     ### train_and_log_model: